medinaccesar/cambiar-hash/README.md

 ```
 python utils/compile_lang.py
 ```
-The application language is set in the .env file:
+The application language is set in the .env file, (remane .env.template):
 ```
 IDIOMA = 'pt'
 ```